At Paynter’s Cider we’re trying to make the best cider in New Zealand and one day, the best cider in the world.

 Freight to anywhere in NZ that Toll will deliver is $7.95 (+ $5.00 for rural) per case.

-Min order 1 case (12 or 24 bottles).
+Min order 1 case (24 bottles).

 Cash sales available in Hawke’s Bay, Monday to Friday, 9am – 4.30pm.
 Go to reception at Johnny Appleseed, 548 St Georges Rd Sth, RD2 Hastings, 4172.